Stevie Richards: Ring of Honor (2015–2016)

 On August 29, Stevie Richards debuted for Ring of Honor during an in-ring interview with Kevin Kelly which got interrupted by Jay Lethal that led to a brawl between the two before getting broken up.
 On September 26, Richards fought (and lost) to Undisputed ROH World Champion Lethal in a Proving Grounds match.
 Though Richards lost the match, he indicated that he is not going to quit wrestling and will be back with ROH if the management at Sinclair Broadcast Group (ROH's parent company) will have him back.
 Richards returned to ROH on December 19 in a losing effort to ROH World Television Champion Roderick Strong.
 Richards returned to ROH in January 2016, losing to Adam Cole.

 Richards returned in June 2016, for a series of matches, taking part in the "Road to Best in the World" tour.
 Richards returned again in September, in a losing effort to Silas Young.

 Podcasting career

 In 2007, Richards started his own technology podcast, The T4 Show (standing for "Tech Today Tech Tomorrow").
 Josh "Colm" Coleman joined the show as Manna's co-host in 2009.

 In 2008, Richards joined the Stratford, Connecticut campus of the Connecticut School of Broadcasting as an instructor.

 The Stevie Richards Show

 In June 2024, Richards launched the weekly show The Stevie Richards Show on the WSI Network.
-The show sees Richards respond to wresting-related question from his fans, and his producer and co-host, James Romero, as well as Richards shooting on his time and experiences throughout his time the professional wrestling business.
+The show sees Richards respond to wrestling-related question from his fans, and his producer and co-host, James Romero, as well as Richards shooting on his time and experiences throughout his time the professional wrestling business.